hootnot/oanda-api-v20/README.rst

 means that you have to make consecutive requests with change of parameters if you want more than 5000 records.

-The *InstrumentCandlesFactory* solves this by generating the requests for you,
+The *InstrumentsCandlesFactory* solves this by generating the requests for you,
 example:

 .. code-block:: python